 And sometimes, the other person just cannot handle seeing us in the position we are in.
 They see us as vulnerable, and as I wrote previously, some people interpret vulnerability as weakness.
-It is as if there is a fear that vulnerability is contagious.
+It’s almost as if there is a fear that vulnerability is contagious.

 Take heart, it’s not about you

-But also, sometimes people are just too tired themselves or they need to do something of importance to them and others relying on them.
+But also, sometimes people are just too tired themselves or they need to do something important for them.

-The Drama & Empowerment Triangles (Karpman, 1968) are models I and clients have found really useful when moving beyond a refusal and even gearing up to ask for help.
+The Drama & Empowerment Triangles (Karpman, 1968) are models my clients have found really useful when moving beyond no and even to prepare themselves to ask for help.
 They focus on Power, Vulnerability and Responsibility.

 In the Drama Triangle, common features of the Victim role include wishing someone would come along and sort out your issue and make things better without us having to ask, and/or feeling others do not understand and are making your life worse.
 It shows up in the words we use to express ourselves: continual ‘why me’; references to what others have said you can, cannot or should do; getting upset at others when they cannot help us.